I scratched out more of the light areas and defined certain areas.

 Hagrid, our Bearded Dragon is a predatory animal.

-He will move as a predator does like in the wild.
-He will stay really still and keep low and hide behind a plant or branch to approach his prey, crickets.
+She will move as a predator does like in the wild.
+She will stay really still and keep low and hide behind a plant or branch to approach her prey, crickets.
 Stealth and timing is key.